undadasea/statistics/README.md

 Using various distribution laws, we can create random numbers distributed respectively.

-Also, we can test generated numbers by comparing plots of their density with theoretical density.
+Also, we can test generated numbers by comparing plots of their density with theoretical density plots.